Dependence of Lyubeznik numbers of cones of projective schemes on projective embeddings: Abstract

 \section{Abstract}

 We construct complex projective schemes with Lyubeznik numbers of their cones depending on the choices of projective embeddings.
 This answers a question of G.~Lyubeznik in the characteristic 0 case.
-Note that the situation is quite different in the positive characteristic case using the Frobenius endomorphism.
-Reducibility of schemes is essential in our argument, and the question is still open in the irreducible singular case.
+It contrasts with a theorem of W.~Zhang in the positive characteristic case where the Frobenius endomorphism is used.
+Reducibility of schemes is essential in our argument.
+B.~Wang recently constructed examples of irreducible projective schemes (which are not normal) from our examples of reducible ones.
+So the question is still open in the normal singular case.